skystriker1997/SkyCppServer/README.md

 ### Overview

-SkyNetlib is still in development, and it briefly accomplishes a cpp network library and examples of application established based on the library.
+SkyNetlib is still in development, briefly accomplished the framework of a CPP network library and examples of application established based on the library.
-SkyNetlib's core execution is based on reactor pattern, which is realized by deploying epolls monitoring file descriptors assigned proper callback function to handle events.
-To make better use of computer resoures, I assign each epoll to a sprarate thread.
+SkyNetlib's core mechanism embodies reactor pattern, which is realised by deploying epolls monitoring file descriptors assigned proper callback function to handle events(read/write).
+To make better use of computer resoures, I assign each epoll's execution to a sprarate thread.

 &nbsp;